Fayandar

-Fayandar (فايندر, also Romanized as Fāyandar; also known as Fanidar and Pā’īn Dar) is a village in Miyan Khaf Rural District, in the Central District of Khaf County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 1,161, in 207 families.
+Fayandar (فايندر) (Note: Also romanized as Fāyandar; also known as Fanidar and Pā’īn Dar) is a village in Miyan Khaf Rural District of the Central District in Khaf County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,161 in 207 households.
+The following census in 2011 counted 1,196 people in 252 households.
+The 2016 census measured the population of the village as 1,285 people in 321 households.